-*more detailed info about the number and type of analogue I/Os is available in the product's datasheet (see the Files tab above)
+*more detailed info about the number and type of analog I/Os is available in the product's datasheet (see the Files tab above)

-Analog inputs (AI) are designed to measure voltage, current or resistance to read values from various analogue sensors such as thermometers, pressure meters, tensometers etc.
+Analog inputs (AI) are designed to measure voltage, current, or resistance to read values from various analog sensors such as thermometers, pressure meters, tensometers, etc.

 Extension modules communicate through the RS485 interface (Modbus protocol).
-Connection manual for extension modules can be found on this link
+The connection manual for extension modules can be found on this link.

 Along with standard inputs and outputs, the module also features other functions broadening its possible uses.